lynshearer/unit2_project/README.md

 ```

 ### Server initialization
-Logging in, registering and creating 8 sensors in the server.
+Logging in, registering and creating different sensors in the server.
 Code is as below:
 ```.py
 import requests
 # username+password